The Little Ghost: Learning Media

 In 1996 Ursula Hänggi, from the publisher Verlag an der Ruhr, published a literature card index according to the children's book from Otfried Preußler.
 Among other things the card index contains worksheets, language and spelling games as well as a riddle for language teaching.

 In 1998 and 2005, two different audio plays, with the title “Learning English with The Little Ghost” were published by Karussell.
 The version published in 2005 received the gold record (Kids Award) in 2014.
 Two French version were published in 2002 and 2005.
 Furthermore, in 2005 the same publisher, published an English audio play.

 The Thienemann publisher published a book “ The Little Ghost – Learning English with The Little Ghost” in which difficult and not often used words are explained at the end of every chapter.

 In 2004 Edizioni Lang published a further learn book with the title “The Little Ghost – words and pictures” to learn Italian.

 In 2008 a pocket book for schools was published.
 In the same year, Björn Bauch published a book for teaching lessons with the title “The Little Ghost – Comments and Copy templates for teaching lessons for the second and third grade”.

-Movies
+Films

-In 1969, The Little Ghost was released as a two-part puppet movie, in the television.
-Rudolf Fischer and Albrecht Roser, who also directed the movie, were among others the puppeteers.
+In 1969, The Little Ghost was released as a two-part puppet film on television.
+Rudolf Fischer and Albrecht Roser, who also directed the film, were among others the puppeteers.

-The Soviet sowjetische television released the real movie “Ghost from Eulenburg” (Russian language: Привидение из города Ойленберга, Transliteration: Privideniye iz goroda Oylenberga), which is based on Preußler's book.
+Soviet television released the live action film Ghost from Eulenburg (Russian language: Привидение из города Ойленберга, Transliteration: Privideniye iz goroda Oylenberga), which is based on Preußler's book.
 Anatoly Ravikovitch directed the movie and acted as The Little Ghost in the movie.

-In 1992, the cartoonist Curt Linda produced the cartoon “The Little Ghost” with the voice from Elfriede Kuzmany, speaking The Little Ghost.
+In 1992, cartoonist Curt Linda produced the cartoon The Little Ghost with the voice from Elfriede Kuzmany, speaking The Little Ghost.
 Gustl Weishappel gave her voice to the eagle-owl.